jonshiach/graphics-notes/_sources/_pages/05_transformations.md

     Translate \cdot Rotate \cdot Scale \cdot \begin{pmatrix} x \\ y \\ z \\ 1 \end{pmatrix}.
 \end{align*} $$

 $Translate \cdot Rotate \cdot Scale$ is a single $4 \times 4$ transformation matrix that combines the three transformations known as the **composite transformation matrix**.
-Note the order that the translations are applied to the co-ordinates is read from right to left so here we have scale $\to$ rotate $\to$ translate.
+Note the order that the translations are applied to the coordinates is read from right to left so here we have scale $\to$ rotate $\to$ translate.

 ### Composite transformations in OpenGL